evkx/evkx.github.io/content/models/hyundai/ioniq_6/Ioniq_6_Long_Range_RWD/_index.md

 ## Exterior

 The Hyundai Ioniq 6 Long Range RWD, with dimensions of 4855 mm in length, 1880 mm in width, and 1495 mm in height, falls into E-segment cars, also known as executive cars, are larger and more luxurious than their D-segment counterparts.
 They are designed to offer superior comfort, advanced technology, and high performance, making them suitable for a specific set of drivers.
-You can choose between 9 different paint colors when ordering this model.
+The Hyundai Ioniq 6 Long Range RWD is available in a total of 9 paint colors, including several striking metallic options.
 Additionally, you can choose between 2 wheels with sizes from 18 to 20 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [boot lid](../../../../technology/doors/#boot-lid) for the trunk.